 Learn for Life FAQ

-*Why focus on third grade reading?
+*Why focus on second and third grade reading?

-Third grade is a critical time in a student’s education.
+Second and third grade is a critical time in a student’s education.
 Kindergarten through third grade children learn to read.
 After third grade, children read to learn.

 *How do you decide which children are in the program?